codidact/docs/User-Help/post-flags.md

 ## If the user has reached the limit of pending flags:
 Sorry, you have reached the maximum number of flags allowed at your trust level.
-A moderator will review your other tags shortly.
+A moderator will review your other flags shortly.
 For more information, go to $tl-help-page or $flags-help-page.